-- When the blocks have been finalised, there will be some limited movement within the blocks, but the timetable will prevent major changes.
+- When the blocks have been there will be some limited movement within the blocks, but the timetable will prevent major changes.
 It is essential to remember that when you have chosen your subjects for years 4 & 5, they are not negotiable!
-Only in exceptional circumstance will students be allowed to alter the options that they have contracted to study. - The school allows changes to options during the first teaching week in September, subject of course to timetable and class size constraints.
-Students will "sample" their chosen subjects for a week and determine, to some extend, if they should follow through with them.
-After this week, the Head of Faculty must approve requests for changes and may request a placement exam.
+Only in exceptional circumstances will students be allowed to alter the options that they have decided to study. - The school allows changes in options during the teaching week of September, subject of course to timetable and class size constraints.
+Students will test their chosen subjects for a week and determine, to some extent, if they should follow through with them. - After this week, the Head of Faculty must approve requests for changes and may request a placement exam.